Namith2002/online-exam-proctoring/README.md

 ### Student Features

-- 📝 Take exams from any location with a webcam and microphone
+- 📝 Take exams from any location with a webcam
 - ⏱️ Real-time exam timer with auto-submit
 - 💾 Auto-save answers as you progress
 - 📊 View your exam history and scores